Andrew-EKrause/RBB-Restaurant-Webpage/README.md

 <img width="1680" alt="rbb-home" src="https://user-images.githubusercontent.com/57727121/199404993-a7593b71-c33f-4852-a720-6406bb5822f2.png">

 ## Description
-**_Restaurant Webpage that Implements Responsive Interface Design_** <br/>
+**_Restaurant Webpage that Uses Responsive Interface Design_** <br/>
-The application being promoted by this webpage does not exist.
-The webpage designed in this project promotes a hypothetical application called 'HabitHelper'.
-The webpage was designed for the sole purpose of exploring clean design techniques as well as making a site responsive to the display environment.
-A major component of the page was incorporating the Bootstrap library framework to help with styling.
-Key features of the webpage include its responsiveness to changing screen sizes as well as different device views such as an iPhone or iPad.
-Bootstrap, which serves as a framework for CSS in styling websites, made the responsiveness feature of the webpage possible.
-Other aspects of Bootstrap, such as the Bootstrap Carousel and Bootstrap Navbar, were built into the structure of the webpage.
-Future updates to the webpage may involve including additonal pages as well as developing an actual app that the site can promote.
+The webpage designed in this project is for a fake restaurant called 'Riverside Burger Bash'.
+The webpage was created as a project in my Intro to Web Design class (CS 202) at the University of Wisconsin - La Crosse.
+In the process of designing the Riverside Burger Bash website, I followed a project prompt that was provided by the instructor of the web design course.
+Basic knowledge of HTML, CSS, and JavaScript was used in the process of planning the structure of the webpage.
+Useful features of web design such as the flexbox were included as part of the CSS code to help with the layout of different elements on the site.
+An important part of the project was incorporating responsive web design principles.
+Besides the table representing a bill with an order on the website, the project is responsive and can be viewed on devices such as mobile phones.
+A potential future update may include the use of JavaScript or a database to populate the data for the menu items of the website as opposed to static data in the html.

 **Resources for Project:**
 - HTML